horvathtamasattila/NavigationComposer/README.md

 # NavigationComposer
-This package offers an alternative solution to some basic navigation types, which can be problematic to use or hard to customize if you are trying to use the stock solutions.
+This package offers an alternative solution to basic navigation types, which can be problematic to use or hard to customize if you are trying to use the stock solutions.

 ### Pull requests and suggestions welcome :)